isleeponcouch/toblog/content/articles/2026-01-01-upgrading-symfony-7.1-to-7.4.md

 ## csrf.yaml + Stateless CSRF from 7.2

-I didn't hace a `csrf.yaml` at all previously
+I didn't have a `csrf.yaml` at all previously

 [How Does Stateless CSRF Work?](https://symfony.com/blog/new-in-symfony-7-2-stateless-csrf#how-does-stateless-csrf-work)